aws-samples/aws-hub-and-spoke-with-connect-peer-terraform/README.md

     - Connect to the Transit Gateway Connect Peer using a GRE Tunnel
     - Peer with the Transit Gateway Connect Peer BGP address using BGP
 - Deploy a Cisco CSR1000v into a Remote Spoke VPC
-  - Configure IPsec from the Remote Spoke VPC CSR1000v to the Connect VPC CSR1000v instance
+  - Configure IPsec from the Remote Spoke VPC CSR1000v instance to the Connect VPC CSR1000v instance
   - Configure BGP neighbours between the Remote Spoke CSR1000v and the CSR1000v in the Connect VPC over the IPSec tunnel

 The resources deployed and the architectural pattern they follow is purely for demonstration/testing purposes.

 ## Prerequisites